Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 - Note: Jones' stats vs. Colts date back to 2016.

-- The 248.8 passing yards the Colts give up per game makes them the NFL's 18th-ranked pass defense this season.
+- The 248.8 yards per game the Colts are conceding through the air makes them the NFL's 18th-ranked pass defense.

-- The Colts' defense is 30th in the NFL, conceding 1.9 passing touchdowns per game.
+- At 1.9 passing TDs conceded per game, the Colts defense is ranked 30th in the league.

 Recent Performances